-Exposure to bodily sensations (interoceptive exposure) is an important component of treatment – especially for panic, but for any problem where normal body sensations are experienced as threatening.
+Interoceptive exposure (Exposure to bodily sensations) is an important component of treatment – especially for panic, but for any problem where normal body sensations are experienced as threatening.
 Interoceptive Exposure is a three-page guide that gives information about the rationale for this technique, safety information regarding its use, and a series of interoceptive exposure exercises.
-Interoceptive exposure can be a particularly powerful in-session behavioural experiment in therapy – a graded approach to homework is recommended.
+Interoceptive exposure can be a particularly powerful in-session behavioral experiment in therapy – a graded approach to homework is recommended.

 Interoceptive exposure exercises are not inherently dangerous, but are designed to trigger bodily sensations that some people find uncomfortable.
 If clients suffer from medical conditions including epilepsy, seizures, cardiac conditions, asthma or lung problems, neck or back problems, or are pregnant, then they should check with their doctor whether it is safe for them to complete interoceptive exposure exercises.